carallon/pharos-controller-api/sphinx-src/queryjs/timeline.rst

 resume_all
 ==========

 Resume all timelines in the project which are currently paused.
+Propagates to all controllers in a project.

 ``resume_all(callback)``